pviwatkurkul/cse15l-lab-reports/lab-report-2.md

 arrays first differed at element [0]; expected:<[cat]> but was:<[lamb]>
 }
 ~~~
-* The symptom or the output is the result of the list not being equal to the expected out which should've added all the elements in order from the back.
+* The symptom or the output is the result of the list not being equal to the expected output which should've added all the elements in order from the back.

 * The output is a result of adding every element to the front of the list rather than the back causing it to not be in order.